Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Application to Fractional Spending

-\paratitle{The Fractional Spending Problem} We now recall the Fractional Spending Problem.
-The interested reader can find the original formulation of the problem in \cite{breakingfp1} and a formulation generalising the Asset Transfer problem~\cite{consensusNumberCryptocurrency} to fractional spending in Appendix \ref{sec-a:formalization}.
+We now recall the Fractional Spending Problem.
+The interested reader can find the original formulation of the problem in \cite{breakingFp1} and a formulation generalising the Asset Transfer problem~\cite{consensusNumberCryptocurrency} to fractional spending in Appendix \ref{sec-a:formalization}.

-The problem introduces the notion of \emph{funds}\footnote{A fund here corresponds to a \say{fully validated fund} in \cite{breakingfp1}.}.
+The problem introduces the notion of \emph{funds}\footnote{A fund here corresponds to a \say{fully validated fund} in \cite{breakingFp1}.}.
 Akin to \emph{accounts}, funds carry a \emph{balance} of the currency and have some clients called \emph{owners} that can apply operations on them.
 Depending on the context, a client can act as a \emph{buyer} or as a \emph{seller}: a buyer is the one spending from a fund, and a seller is the one getting a payment.
 Any fund is denoted as $F=\{F.owner, F.balance\}$.
 Some funds are created at system setup, and new funds are created via a successful settlement.
 We make no assumption on ownership of funds, and thus funds can be shared between multiple clients.
 We do not need Consensus since owners make independent payments of the \textit{same amount}.
-This can be deduced from~\cite{consensusNumberCryptocurrency} and is discussed in Section \ref{sec:noconsensus}.
+This can be deduced from~\cite{consensusNumberCryptocurrency} and is discussed in Appendix \ref{sec-a:noconsensus}.